 Medal Runs Were A Springboard To Becoming “The Soldiers Coach”

 The side effects of Tony's gold medal became even more pronounced after the Atlanta Paralympic Games.

-Bryan became the head coach of the USA Paralympic Track and Field team after his success with Tony at the Paralympics and other athletes.
+Bryan became the head coach of the USA Paralympic Track and Field team after his success with Tony and other athletes at the Paralympics.
 He took a USA Paralympic Track And Field Athletes to Athens, Greece, and performed admirably.
 However, this was just the prelude to even greater things to come.

 Probably even just as important, the Paralympic experience served as a springboard for Bryan to work with injured soldiers for many years at Walter Reed Hospital and other similar organizations for injured vets around the United States.
 Like Mr. Perot, coach Hoddle would show Tony’s wins on the track from Atlanta to Veterans nationwide.

-The first-time coach, Hoddle saw all those veterans who lost limbs defending our country in one room; he left the room to cry.
+The first time Coach Hoddle saw all those veterans who had lost limbs defending our country in one room, he left the room to cry.

-Bryan’s work was an outgrowth of Tony’s Gold Medal runs, a significant side effect, if you will, of the Atlanta Paralympics, his success in Greece, and his contact with Mr. Perot while working with Tony.
+Bryan’s work was an outgrowth of Tony’s Gold Medal runs, a significant side effect of the Atlanta Paralympics, his success in Greece, and his contact with Mr. Perot while working with Tony.

 The One-To-One Challenge